condense/ampere/examples/todomvc/README.md

 ## Exploring The Code

-From the re-frame readme:
 ```
-To build a re-frame app, you:
+To build an Ampere app, you:
   - design your app's data structure (data layer)
-  - write and register subscription functions (query layer)
+  - write formulæ cells (query layer)
-  - write Reagent component functions (view layer)
+  - write Om/Reagent/whatever-supported-by-adapters component functions (view layer)
   - write and register event handler functions (control layer and/or state transition layer)
+  - complex logic could be drawn & compiled with VFSM and then registered with `vfsm` middleware
 ```

 In `src`, there's a matching set of files (each small):